Frequently Asked Questions about Comprehensive Individualized Assessment for Children and Teens

 1. What is a Comprehensive Individualized Assessment?

-There are many reasons to consider an assessment for yourself or your child/teen.
+The Comprehensive Individualized Assessment provides information that will help guide you and the professionals (teachers, therapists, etc.) working with you or your child/teen.
 Our Comprehensive Individualized Assessment can include neuropsychological, cognitive, educational, and/or psychological testing, depending on what is needed.
-We individualize each assessment protocol to address the particular questions to be answered about you or your child/teen.
+The assessment provides information about how you or your child/teen can maximize strengths as well as recommendations about the most effective learning environment, communication styles and/or the best remedies or treatment for any challenges faced.
+We individualize each assessment protocol to address the questions to be answered about you or your child/teen.
 We will discuss with you the types of test instruments we will be using to learn more about you or your child/teen, as well as the kinds of recommendations you can expect.

-3. When is a Comprehensive Individualized Assessment most useful?
+2. When is a Comprehensive Individualized Assessment most useful?

 It is sometimes said that psychological assessment cannot find out anything that a good clinician could not find out by talking to someone.
 This may sometimes be true.
 However, there are times when assessment can provide information that a clinical interview simply cannot.
 It is very useful in these situations: